 Early Spring

-Prune Hydrangea arborescens ‘Annabelle’ back to the ground, and prune tree form HydrangeasHydrangeas now, removing lower suckers and up to half of the older top growth.
+Prune old wood, as well as tree forms of hydrangeas now, removing lower suckers and up to half of the older top growth.
 Prune out any deadwood from all varieties.
-Check soil pH and adjust up or down if needed for desired flower color of H. macrophylla and H. serrata.
-Feed plants with a fertilizer for acid-lovers.
+Check soil pH and adjust up or down as needed for your desired flower color.
 Complete any transplanting before leaves unfurl.

 Mid-Spring